 Thailand’s beaches and islands are some of the best and most beautiful in the world.
 A picture’s worth a thousand words, and this photo proves why you should visit Thailand better than any words I could say.
 Some of my favorite islands in Thailand are Ko Lipe, Ko Lanta, Ko Samet, and Ko Phangan (where you’ll find the famous Full Moon Party).

 Trekking in northern Thailand gives you great views of the lush tropical jungles, the wildlife, and the hill tribes, and an appreciation for the landscape.
 There’s nothing like slushing through a tropical jungle to nurture your inner explorer.
 Some of the best trekking can be found way up north near Chiang Rai, in Khao Yai park, and in Khao Sok, which is famous for its caves and limestone.

 You’ll see animals all over the country.
 From fish in the sea, to elephants on the ground, to birds in the air, Thailand has a wide variety of animals.
 Most people come here to go diving and see tropical fish, but there are plenty of great animals to see on land, too, especially if you like birds.
 Exploring the jungles in parks like Khao Yai or by diving in Ko Tao is a great way to see all the main species.
-Up north, you can even ride an elephant.
-You can also help save them from abuse by working at the conservation camp near Chiang Mai.
+You can also help save elephants from abuse by working at the conservation camp near Chiang Mai.